 Fast food giant Burger King is opening its first completely meat-free restaurant in Germany next week for a limited time

 The fast-food giant’s new vegan venture is set to open its doors for just four days from June 7th – June 11th.
-The chain has once again teamed up with vegetarian meat company The Vegetarian Butchers to create its meat-free menu.
+The chain has once again teamed up with vegetarian meat company The Vegetarian Butchers to serve up an array of vegan Burger King options.

 The plant-based menu will include vegan versions of signature Burger King options such as the Plant-Based Whopper, Plant-Based Nuggets, and even a new Plant-Based Whopper Wrap.